Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

 where $w_{C'/C}$ counts embeddings of the subgraph $C'$ inside $C$.
 Summing the reduced contributions gives the effective 1QP Hamiltonian in the thermodynamic limit,

 where weight $w_{C}$ counts embeddings of cluster $C$ per lattice site.

-Often one uses a full graph decomposition for the NLCE where the calculation is performed on topologically distinct graphs of minimal size.
+Often, one uses a full graph decomposition for the NLCE where the calculation is performed on topologically distinct graphs of minimal size.
 However, the number of graphs increases exponentially with the number of sites, which is challenging for the NLCE+VQE approach.
-As for the NLCE+VQE for the ground-state energy \cite{Sumeet2024}, we adopt a rectangular graph expansion \cite{Enting1996} for NLCE.
+As for the NLCE+VQE for ground-state energy \cite{Sumeet2024}, we adopt a rectangular graph expansion \cite{Enting1996} for NLCE.
 In this expansion, only clusters of size $L_m \times L_n$ with $L_m \cdot L_n \leq N_{\mathrm{max}}$ are included, where $N_{\mathrm{max}}$ is the maximum number of spins in the largest cluster of the NLCE.
 These clusters have open boundary conditions.
 The rectangular graph expansion is applicable for the chain and the square lattice discussed below and is beneficial because the number of clusters increases polynomially with $N$.
 For the one-dimensional chain, this reduces to considering open segments of length $L_m \leq N_{\mathrm{max}}$.
 We will apply this expansion to the TFIM+LF in Sec.~\ref{sec:application}.
 The rectangular graph expansion for the square lattice is illustrated in Fig.~\ref{fig:rect_graphs}.

-We now specify the calculation of $H^{1}_{\mathrm{eff}, C}$ and how it can be made an additive quantity.
+We now specify the calculation of $H^{[1]}_{\mathrm{eff}, C}$ and how it can be made into a cluster-additive quantity.
 The effective 1QP Hamiltonian on a cluster $C$ with $N$ 1QP states is an $N\times N$ matrix defined as

-where $^{[11]}$ denotes the 1QP block and $U$ is the block-diagonalising transformation.
-The ground-state energy $E^{0}_{C}$ must be subtracted to ensure $H^{1}_{\mathrm{eff}, C}$ is intensive \cite{Gelfand1996}.
+where $^{[11]}$ denotes the 1QP block and $U$ is the block-diagonalizing transformation. $E^{[0]}_C$ is obtained from the same VQE procedure: either via a separate ground-state minimization (separate-unitary case), or in the single-unitary case via diagonalization of the Hamiltonian projected onto the VQE-prepared subspace (see Sec.~\ref{sec:hardware}).
+The ground-state energy $E^{[0]}_{C}$ must be subtracted to ensure that $H^{[1]}_{\mathrm{eff}, C}$ is intensive \cite{Gelfand1996}.
+Importantly, since $E^{[0]}_C$ enters only as a diagonal shift of $H^{[1]}_{\mathrm{eff},C}$, any estimation error from VQE affects only the on-site energies and leaves the hopping matrix elements unchanged.
+After Fourier transformation in the NLCE embedding, this propagates at most to a momentum-independent shift of $\omega(\vec{k})$, leaving its shape and bandwidth unaffected.

 The need for subtracting the ground-state energy is best understood through a concrete example.
 Consider two disconnected clusters $A$ and $B$ (i.e., they share no sites or bonds).
 Since the Hamiltonians $H_{A}$ and $H_{B}$ on the two disconnected clusters commute, $[H_{A}\otimes\mathds{1}_{B},\mathds{1}_{A}\otimes H_{B}]=0$, it follows for the eigenfunctions on $A \cup B$ that